JuliaPlots/Plots.jl/README.md

 Please add wishlist items, bugs, or any other comments/questions to the issues list.

+Check out the [summary graphs](img/supported/supported.md) for the features that each backend supports.

 ## Examples for each implemented backend:

 - [Qwt.jl](docs/qwt_examples.md)